otype/apitrary-java-client-android/README.md

         }

         onError(APYException error) {
-            // There was an error while creating the task }
+            // There was an error
+        }
     });